 A. At the beginning of the year, students and their parents are introduced to many aspects of school life through New Student Orientation.
-The Director of Admissions personally monitors the progress of each new student.
-Students also work closely with an advisor to make the transition to the high school.
-The advisor may be seen as a mentor, motivator, confidant and holder of resources.
-All new students are assigned to a supervised prep in which a teacher and a senior serve as resources to help new students adjust to the academic expectations of the school.
+Students work closely with an advisor to make the transition to High School.
+Advisors may be seen as a mentor, motivator, confidant, and holder of resources.
+All new students are assigned to a "supervised prep" - a designated work period for students - in which a teacher and a senior serve as resources to help new students adjust to the academic expectations of the school.

 Q. What is a typical course load?

 A. Students are required to take 30 class periods per week.
 For most students, this requirement is met by taking six classes.
 Some students choose to double up in a discipline.
 For example, a student might take two math or foreign languages courses.
 Some students take an elective course in an area of interest.

 A. The time that students spend on homework varies depending on the rate at which a student works and the courses that a student is taking.
 However, students are expected to read, write, practice, and study on a regular basis.
 Most classes require approximately thirty minutes of homework per day, with Advanced Placement courses asking for more preparation and study time.

 A. The typical size of a required, grade-level class is approximately 16-18 students.

 A. In addition to the final grade given to quizzes, tests, papers, projects, and labs, teachers regularly provide formative feedback in the form of comments, written and verbal, that offer students suggestions for improvement.
 Teachers also use their assessments of student learning to clarify or “re-teach” key concepts.

 Q. What opportunities exist for students to accelerate?